deepjavalibrary/djl-serving/serving/docs/configuration.md

 **Load Models**

-The `load_models` config property can be used to define a list of models to be loaded.
+The `load_models` config property can be used to define a list of models (or workflows) to be loaded.
 The list should be defined as a comma separated list of urls to load models from.

 Each model can be defined either as a URL directly or optionally with prepended endpoint data like `[EndpointData]=modelUrl`.